devpi/devpi-lockdown/README.rst

   Drops the authentication cookie.

-  For nginx the `auth_request`_ module is required and the configuration would something look like this:
+For nginx the `auth_request`_ module is required.
+You should use the ``devpi-genconfig`` script to generate your nginx configuration.
+Then you need to add the following to your server block before the first location block:

 .. code-block:: nginx

-    server {
-        ...

         # this redirects to the login view when not logged in
         recursive_error_pages on;